ejting/MathBoxClient/README.md

 # MathBoxClient
- the clientside for the mathbox game
+ the client-side for the MathBox game